Millwall are edging ever closer to expanding the Den, as Lewisham Council are set to approve a 999-year extension to the current lease of the ground.

 “Millwall are an important and valued stakeholder in the borough, providing jobs and driving spend and commercial activity, so a lease structure which supports development will, in turn, support the sustainability of Millwall and will further support jobs, employment and economic activity.”

-That said, it's important to point out that there's still a long way to go before any concrete plans for starting the building work are announced.
-The project is large and complicated, so there is always plenty of red tape to work through.
-It's been reported that work could still take several years to complete.
+It’s important to note that there is still a considerable amount of work before any concrete plans for starting the construction are announced.
+The project is large and complex, involving significant bureaucratic processes.
+Reports indicate that the construction could take several years to complete.